langchain-ai/langgraphjs/README.md

 ## Quick start

-One of the central concepts of LangGraph is `state`.
-Each graph execution creates a state that is passed between nodes in the graph as they execute, and each node updates this internal state after it executes.
+One of the central concepts of LangGraph is state.
+Each graph execution creates a state that is passed between nodes in the graph as they execute, and each node updates this internal state with its return value after it executes.
+The way that the graph updates its internal state is defined by either the type of graph chosen or a custom function.

 State in LangGraph can be pretty general, but to keep things simpler to start, we'll show off an example where the graph's state is limited to a list of chat messages using the built-in `MessageGraph` class.
 This is convenient when using LangGraph with LangChain chat models because we can return chat model output directly.